Why Content Audits for Property Management Marketing Matter

 So, even if a piece of content drove a good number of leads a couple of years ago, there's a good chance it's not as effective for you today.
 Without following updated strategies to keep up with Google algorithm updates, you might write a wonderfully prolific blog post about screening renters, but no one will read it — or ask about your services.

 We promise you that every content marketer on the planet deals with the same issue of recognizing outdated content, then updating it to stay current and generate more leads.
 It's a crucial aspect of successful inbound marketing.

 So, if you're losing traffic or haven't reviewed your site's content in a while, it's time for an audit.

 You'll Need To Make Tough Decisions

+What do you do after an audit of your property management website content?
 It can be challenging to make decisions about what to do with content as you review it: keep it as-is, delete it, or rework it for better SEO.

 There are no hard-and-fast rules for the audit process, and there are no right or wrong answers about which content you should keep and the content that needs to go.
-While "no concrete rules" gives you plenty of flexibility to make decisions about your content, it can also leave you with "analysis paralysis" when trying to start.
+However, while "no concrete rules" gives you plenty of flexibility to make decisions about your content, it can also leave you with "analysis paralysis" when trying to start.

 Instead of thinking in terms of "right vs. wrong," think about how you can improve the content you have and create the content your site really needs most to attract more property management leads!